BOTCoinNetwork/botcoin/docs/botcoin_configuration.rst

   └── monetd.toml

 You would not normally need to access these configuration files directly.
-The ``monetd config`` tool provides a CLI interfaces to set up a network.
-The command ``monetd config location`` provides further details of the default filepaths used for your instance.
+The ``botcoin config`` tool provides a CLI interfaces to set up a network.
+The command ``botcoin config location`` provides further details of the default filepaths used for your instance.

 Eth